 The Marriage Acts

-Changes to the law (Church of England Marriage Measure 2008 and the Marriage (Wales) Act 2010) made it easier for couples to marry in a Church of England church, even if they don’t live in the parish.
-Previously, couples wanting to marry outside their parish had to obtain a special licence or attend the church regularly for 6 months and go on the electoral roll.
-Since 1 October 2008, couples can marry in a church where they have a family or other special connection, even if they don’t live there.
+Changes to the law (Church of England Marriage Measure 2008 and the Marriage (Wales) Act 2010) made it easier for couples to marry in a Church of England church, even if they do not live in the parish.
+Previously, couples wanting to marry outside their parish had to obtain a special licence or attend the church regularly for six months and go on the electoral roll.
+Since 1 October 2008, couples have been able to marry in a church where they have a family or other special connection, even if they do not live there.
 A similar change came into force for the Church in Wales from 18 March 2010.

 The Immigration Acts

-Prior to 9 May 2011, under the Asylum and Immigration (Treatment of Claimants, etc) Act 2004, any migrant who was already in the UK and subject to immigration control was required to apply for a Certificate of Approval before they could get married or register a civil partnership in England and Wales (unless they were getting married within the Anglican Church).
+Prior to 9 May 2011, under the Asylum and Immigration (Treatment of Claimants, etc.) Act 2004, any migrant who was already in the UK and subject to immigration control was required to apply for a Certificate of Approval before they could get married or register a civil partnership in England and Wales (unless they were getting married within the Anglican Church).
 The Certificate of Approval scheme was introduced in February 2005 as part of a package of measures designed to deter persons from entering into marriages of convenience (“sham marriages”) for immigration purposes.
 The scheme required both parties to satisfy certain qualifying conditions and notice of the proposed marriage could only be given at a designated register office, which both parties had to attend together.

-Statistics and Registration Service Act 2007: (the 2007 Act) transferred some of the statistical functions of the Registrar General, including the production of an annual abstract, to the UK Statistics Authority and we became the executive office of the UK Statistics Authority.
+The Statistics and Registration Service Act 2007: (the 2007 Act) transferred some of the statistical functions of the Registrar General, including the production of an annual abstract, to the UK Statistics Authority and we became the executive office of the UK Statistics Authority.
 The 2007 Act also provides the Registrar General with a power to disclose any information entered in a marriage register or recorded about a civil partnership to the UK Statistics Authority for statistical purposes.
 It also enables the UK Statistics Authority to produce and publish statistics relating to any matter regarding the UK.

 - the publication of banns